This room has changed and evolved as much as I have in the past three years. I would go as far as to say, in a strange way, we are connected.

 This room is now the coziest room in the house.
 It is the warmest and most welcoming.
 It is comfortable and charming.
 It is the heart of the home.

-Its the room I use to celebrate every season.
+It's the room I use to celebrate every season.
 In a way, this cozy area has made me learn to celebrate all of my seasons as well.
 The good the bad the sad the hard.
-Every moment in my life is now recognized and welcomed with a hint of grace because of this adventure.
-I find myself remembering the journey and know I have grown into someone better.... because a house, a room, a person is not whole without a little love and care and a whole lot of grace.￼ This room that I worked so hard to make change and make livable, actually changed me and brought me back to life.
+Every moment in my life is now recognized and welcomed with a hint of grace.
+Because of this adventure, I find myself remembering the journey and know I have grown into someone better.... because a house, a room, a person is not whole without a little love and care and a whole lot of grace.
+This room that I worked so hard to make change and make livable, actually changed me and brought me back to life.
+My homecoming.